Norwegian Centres of Excellence – SFF-V – Phase 1

 Please note: The grant application form does not have enough room for all ten years.
-Therefore, only the first five years, 2022–2027, are to be entered.
+Therefore, only the first 60 months, 2022–2027, are to be entered.

 The basic funding amounts for the entire 10-year period are to be entered in the attachment "SFF-V 10-year budget.xlsx" along with the amounts of additional funding.
-A maximum of 60 per cent of the budget for the ten-year period can be planned for the period prior to the mid-term evaluation, the first 72 months.
+A maximum of 60 per cent of the RCN's SFF contribution for the ten-year period can be planned for the period prior to the mid-term evaluation, the first 72 months.